angular-redux/ng-redux/README.md

 });
 ```

-This will debounce the digest for 100ms with a maximum defaly time of 500ms.
-Every store modification within this time will be handled by this digest.
+This will debounce the digest for 100ms with a maximum delay time of 500ms.
+Every store modification within this time will be handled by this delayed digest.

 [lodash.debounce](https://lodash.com/docs/4.17.4#debounce) is used for the debouncing.